From an IT Auditor to a tech driven CFO: How CA M P Vijay Kumar played a key role in the transformation of Sify Technologies

 - His career path started as an Investment Banker, later as a Practising Chartered Accountant, and for more than a decade now, as the CFO of Sify Technologies.

 - MPV is also an Author of over 10 popular titles on Financial reporting, Advanced Accounting, AS, Ind AS, ICDS, and Audit Standards.
-He is an exception that while in the industry, manages to be active as a Council Member of the second largest accounting body The Institute of Chartered Accountants of India (ICAI) and is also the Chairman of the Accounting Standards Board of ICAI, is a member of IFRS Advisory Council, and advisory body of IFRS Foundation and IASB and is member of IFRS SMEIG.
+He is an exception that while in the industry, he manages to be active as a Council Member of the second largest accounting body The Institute of Chartered Accountants of India (ICAI), and is also the Chairman of the Accounting Standards Board of ICAI.

 - As part of the Digital Transformation series powered by Dell Technologies, we spoke to MPV to understand his perspective on digital transformation and how he has used technology and transformed the business model from B2C to B2B.